RobBednark/quiz-me/README.md

 ## #TODO / #Backlog / #Features / #Stories
 (NOTE: deprecate the Trello board and move the backlog items from https://trello.com/b/5WCzHwdo/quizme to here)

-* 7.15.20 ADD a RELEASE HISTORY page to see what's been changed when
+* 7.15.20 ADD a RELEASE HISTORY / CHANGE LOG page to see what's been changed when
 * 7.15.20 ADD django-toolbar back in (why? show query counts and SQL commands)
 * 7.15.20 REFACTOR reduce number of queries in view code to speed up page load
 * 7.15.20 CHECK if there is an unnecessary redirect; when hitting http://127.0.0.1:8000/question/ there is a ("GET / HTTP/1.1" 302 0) and _get_next_question() logs the same messages twice